Sisters Hill Farm

 Since the first year in 1999, Sisters Hill Farm has graduated more than 40 apprentices, harvested over 1.5 million pounds of produce, and grown the community to over 300 families.

-Another important part of the SHF’s mission is to share our harvest with those in need.
-Each week, the farm donates a portion of its fresh produce to individual families, to soup kitchens, and to organizations serving the materially disadvantaged in both New York City and Dutchess County.
-These food offerings are a natural extension of the Sisters of Charity’s mission to those living in poverty.
-In an average year, Farmer Dave and his apprentices harvest 80,000+ pounds of produce from 7–8 acres.
+Another important part of the SHF’s mission is to share the harvest with those in need.
+The farm shares a portion of its fresh produce with individual families, soup kitchens, and organizations serving the materially disadvantaged in both New York City and Dutchess County.
+These food offerings are a natural extension of the Sisters of Charity mission to those living in poverty.
+In an average year, Farmer Dave and his apprentices harvest over 90,000+ pounds of produce from 7–8 acres.

 Sponsoring the SHF furthers our commitment to ecological and sustainable property management.

-To learn more about Sisters Hill Farm contact Director Sr. Mary Ann Garisto at email@example.com or Farmer David Hambleton at 845.868.7048.
+To learn more about Sisters Hill Farm, contact Director/Farmer Dave Hambleton at firstname.lastname@example.org or call 845.868.7048.